-Some benefits for services your child gets must be approved by us before you have them done.
+Medically Necessary Orthodontic services your child gets must be approved by us before you have them done.
 This is called preauthorization.
 If you do not get a preauthorization for these benefits for services before treatment, your plan will not pay for them.

 It is always a good idea to ask your dentist to check with us to see if a dental service needs preauthorization.
-Here are some services that need preauthorization in order for the benefit to be covered for your child:
+For this plan, preauthorization is needed in order for medically necessary orthodontia to be covered for your child: